Utopia-USS/game_15/README.md

 #### Color Picker

 The easiest yet one of the most satisfying modes to play.
-We've come across this idea in `Briefly` app a while ago and after a few adjustments it turned out to be a perfect fit for the display of our game's capabilities.
-It's an elegant picker which does not require rebuilding while animating due to the usage of `Custom Clipper` instead of `Animated Builder` making it extra efficient.
+We've come across this idea in the Briefly app a while ago and after a few adjustments it turned out to be a perfect fit to showcase our game's capabilities.
+It's an efficiently implemented, elegant picker.
 #### Custom Drawer

-Inspired by `Marcin Szalek's` "Implementing complex UI" talk was one of our first outside the box widgets we've ever created.
+Inspired by Marcin Szalek's "Implementing complex UI" talk, it was one of first "outside the box" widgets we've ever created.
 It redefines the approach to basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.

 #### Water Ripple

 The result of an experiment in which we used several layered widgets, modified with scaling and colored overlays to imitate the lensing effect of water ripples.
-Due to the `Game` transformations the level is not only extremely hard but also can make you dizzy - you're welcome and be careful.
+Due to the puzzle transformations the level is not only extremely hard but also can make you dizzy - you're welcome and be careful.

 #### AR Cam

 That's the point where we really started to push boundaries.
-We wanted to include some sort of media widget, for instance a video player, but we decided to give the `camera` a go.
+We wanted to include some sort of media widget, for instance a video player, but we decided to give the `camera` package a go.
 As straightforward as the widget is, it's still a hell of a lot of fun solving the puzzle made of your best bud's messed up face (or cat's if you don't like humans).

 #### Game x Game

-Since we are able to use any widget as the game's content, we decided to use the `Game` itself.
+Since we are able to use any widget as the game's content, we decided to use the `Game` widget itself.
 You must translate between two boards in order to complete the puzzle.
-Taking into account additional degree of freedom it's the hardest mode to play and might not be winnable in a reasonable amount of time.
+Taking into account additional degree of freedom it's the hardest mode to play and might not be solvable in a reasonable amount of time.
 If that's the case, why did we even bother creating it?  **Because we could**